ynuo-o/Visual-system-logbook-/lab2/Lab2_Part2.md

 <img src="2.png" width="300">

+**Explanation**: The RGB image is represented as a three-dimensional matrix of size M-by-N-by-3.
+The third dimension corresponds to the red, green, and blue color channels.
+Each pixel’s final color is determined by the intensity values across these three channels.

 We can converts RGB values to grayscale values by using the function `rgb2gray()`, whic forming a weighted sum of the R, G, and B components according to the equation `I = 0.299 * R + 0.587 * G + 0.114 * B`

 ```matlab